 • example 2: having discarded silver 3s, the player is in furiten with this hand: 3p1z1z1z2z2z2z3z3z3z4z4z4z

-• prismatic, fern-green, and light-siam chroma do not cause furiten if discarded before riichi or by other players after riichi (because they cannot complete the riichi hand when discarded in those ways).
+• prismatic, fern-green, and light-siam chroma do not cause furiten if discarded before riichi or by other players after riichi.
+This is because they cannot be interpreted in those scenarios.

 Chroma Ability Clarification

-2. gold 5m5p5s: after winning a hand, before calculating score, each gold tile allows the winner to interpret one tile in the hand as any face, as long as the resulting hand is still a complete hand with yaku.
+2. gold 5m5p5s: after winning a hand, before calculating score, each gold tile allows the winner to interpret one tile in the hand as any face.
+The hand before and after interpretation must both be valid, completed hands with yaku.

-• this is mostly for getting takame and uradora.
+• this is mostly for getting takame and dora.
 E.g., the winner interprets the 4s in 4s5s5s6s6s7s as 7s to get iipeiko.

 • because the player has to win first, this ability doesn’t change the player’s wait, cause the player to be furiten, or change how the player won (tsumo vs ron)